fregu856/website/content/publication/regressionECG.md

 # 7 = Thesis
 # 8 = Preprint
 # 9 = Extended abstract
-publication_types = ["8"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Preprint, 2022"
+publication = "Scientific Reports, 2024"
-publication_short = "Preprint, 2022"
+publication_short = "Scientific Reports, 2024"

 # Abstract and optional shortened version.
-abstract = "Objective: Imbalances of the electrolyte concentration levels in the body can lead to catastrophic consequences, but accurate and accessible measurements could improve patient outcomes.
-While blood tests provide accurate measurements, they are invasive and the laboratory analysis can be slow or inaccessible.
-In contrast, an electrocardiogram (ECG) is a widely adopted tool which is quick and simple to acquire.
-However, the problem of estimating continuous electrolyte concentrations directly from ECGs is not well-studied.
-We therefore investigate if regression methods can be used for accurate ECG-based prediction of electrolyte concentrations.
-Methods: We explore the use of deep neural networks (DNNs) for this task.
-We analyze the regression performance across four electrolytes, utilizing a novel dataset containing over 290000 ECGs.
-For improved understanding, we also study the full spectrum from continuous predictions to binary classification of extreme concentration levels.
-To enhance clinical usefulness, we finally extend to a probabilistic regression approach and evaluate different uncertainty estimates.
-Results: We find that the performance varies significantly between different electrolytes, which is clinically justified in the interplay of electrolytes and their manifestation in the ECG.
-We also compare the regression accuracy with that of traditional machine learning models, demonstrating superior performance of DNNs.
-Conclusion: Discretization can lead to good classification performance, but does not help solve the original problem of predicting continuous concentration levels.
-While probabilistic regression demonstrates potential practical usefulness, the uncertainty estimates are not particularly well-calibrated.
-Significance: Our study is a first step towards accurate and reliable ECG-based prediction of electrolyte concentration levels."
+abstract = "Imbalances in electrolyte concentrations can have severe consequences, but accurate and accessible measurements could improve patient outcomes.
+The current measurement method based on blood tests is accurate but invasive and time-consuming and is often unavailable for example in remote locations or an ambulance setting.
+In this paper, we explore the use of deep neural networks (DNNs) for regression tasks to accurately predict continuous electrolyte concentrations from electrocardiograms (ECGs), a quick and widely adopted tool.
+We analyze our DNN models on a novel dataset of over 290,000 ECGs across four major electrolytes and compare their performance with traditional machine learning models.
+For improved understanding, we also study the full spectrum from continuous predictions to a binary classification of extreme concentration levels.
+Finally, we investigate probabilistic regression approaches and explore uncertainty estimates for enhanced clinical usefulness.
+Our results show that DNNs outperform traditional models but model performance varies significantly across different electrolytes.
+While discretization leads to good classification performance, it does not address the original problem of continuous concentration level prediction.
+Probabilistic regression has practical potential, but our uncertainty estimates are not perfectly calibrated.
+Our study is therefore a first step towards developing an accurate and reliable ECG-based method for electrolyte concentration level prediction — a method with high potential impact within multiple clinical scenarios."

-abstract_short = "Imbalances of the electrolyte concentration levels in the body can lead to catastrophic consequences, but accurate and accessible measurements could improve patient outcomes.
-While blood tests provide accurate measurements, they are invasive and the laboratory analysis can be slow or inaccessible.
+abstract_short = "Imbalances in electrolyte concentrations can have severe consequences, but accurate and accessible measurements could improve patient outcomes.
+The current measurement method based on blood tests is accurate but invasive and time-consuming, and is often unavailable e.g. in remote locations or an ambulance setting.
 In contrast, an ECG is a widely adopted tool which is quick and simple to acquire.
-However, the problem of estimating continuous electrolyte concentrations directly from ECGs is not well-studied.
-We therefore investigate if regression methods can be used for ECG-based prediction of electrolyte concentrations."
+The problem of estimating continuous electrolyte concentrations directly from ECGs is however not well-studied.
+We therefore investigate if DNN regression models can be used for ECG-based prediction of electrolyte concentrations, utilizing a novel dataset of over 290,000 ECGs."

 # Featured image thumbnail (optional)
-image_preview = "regressionECG.png"
+image_preview = "regECG.png"

 # Is this a selected publication? (true/false)
 selected = true